 TDengine In Production

 Our current architecture consists of Spring Boot + MyBatis (Java Persistence Framework) + MySQL + TDengine.
-TDengine is responsible for storing and processing time-series data, and MySQL is responsible for the storage and processing of non-time series data.
+TDengine is the time-series database (TSDB) responsible for storing and processing time-series data, and MySQL is responsible for the storage and processing of non-time series data.
 The high-level architecture is shown in the diagram below:

 The deployment of TDengine was relatively simple since we did not have to migrate data and only had to add TDengine as a data storage repository for real-time time-series data.